Code-the-Dream-School/python-essentials-v1/lessons/11AdvancedDataVisualizationTechniques.md

 - Create basic Streamlit apps
 - Add input forms, layouts, and sidebars
 - Build simple dashboards with metrics and charts

+## ** Dash and Streamlit**

+Streamlit, like Dash, is a way of creating a web based dashboard for data presentation.

+Advantages of Dash:
+- Widely used
+- Gives you a lot of control, all the power that you have in any front end framework
+- Better for large complicated projects

+Disadvantages of Dash:
+- Steep learning curve

+Advantages of Streamlit:
+- Pretty easy as compared with Dash

+Disadvantages:
+- Not as widely used (though gaining popularity)
+- In a production environment, it is not very scalable

 ## **Summary**